mantidproject/mantid/Code/Mantid/docs/source/algorithms/RemoveMaskedSpectra-v1.rst

 Description
 -----------

-TODO: Enter a full rst-markup description of your algorithm here.
+Removes all masked spectra from a workspace and stores all unmasked ones in the output workspace.
+The mask is taken either form the optional MaskedWorkspace property or form the input workspace if it is the only input.
+The MaskedWorkspace property can either be a masked MatrixWorkspace or a specialised MaskWorkspace.

 Usage
 -----
-..
-Try not to use files in your examples,
-    but if you cannot avoid it then the (small) files must be added to autotestdata\UsageData and the following tag unindented
-    .. include:: ../usagedata-note.txt

 **Example - RemoveMaskedSpectra**

 .. testcode:: RemoveMaskedSpectraExample

-   # Create a host workspace
+    # Create a workspace
-   ws = CreateWorkspace(DataX=range(0,3), DataY=(0,2))
-   or
     ws = CreateSampleWorkspace()

-   wsOut = RemoveMaskedSpectra()
+    # Mask some detectors
+    MaskDetectors(ws,SpectraList=[10,20,30,40,50])
+    print 'Input workspace has %s spectra' % ws.getNumberHistograms()

-   # Print the result
+    # Removed the 5 masked spectra
+    removed = RemoveMaskedSpectra(ws)
-   print "The output workspace has %i spectra" % wsOut.getNumberHistograms()
+    print 'Output workspace has %s spectra' % removed.getNumberHistograms()

 Output:

 .. testoutput:: RemoveMaskedSpectraExample

+    Input workspace has 200 spectra
-  The output workspace has ?? spectra
+    Output workspace has 195 spectra

 .. categories::